gcborba/Advanced_R_codereview/README.md

 Date_max: date of the highest river water level in the year

-Rise_rate: rate taking account the
+Rise_rate: rate taking account the duration of rise and water level during rising period

-Fall_rate:
+Fall_rate:	rate taking account the duration of fall and water level during receding period

-Reversals: number of times that water level fluctuations are identified in a year
+Reversals: number of times that abnormal water level fluctuations are identified in a year